iamdevonbutler/koa-ratelimit-multi/Readme.md

 app.use(ratelimit([
   {
-    //match property not set - will match all routes
+    // match property not set - will match all routes
     db: redis.createClient(),
     duration: 60000,
     max: 100,